elevata-labs/elevata/README.md

 - multi-source stage pipelines
 - SQL previews with lineage

 elevata includes a complete **LogicalPlan + Expression AST** engine that supports multiple SQL dialects with deterministic rendering.

+> *Modern data platforms often fail not because of missing tools, but because*
+> *architecture, lineage, and governance are encoded implicitly in SQL and pipeline code.*
+> *elevata exists to make these concerns explicit, declarative, and reproducible.*

 ---